How do we collect and process personal data

 - Right to be forgotten.
 If the end user asks you to forget their data, we will remove the identity from the user interactions linked to that identity.
 In order to carry this out, just send us a request by e-mail to email@example.com

 - Right to restriction of processing.
 You need to carry out the required actions in your application, and make sure that you don’t send to Plumbr the identity of the specific end user.
+If your end users chooses not to use any cookies, your application can instruct Plumbr not to track the given user (see here for a technical description).

 - Right to be informed.
 You should disclose to your end users (and if needed, get their consent) that you collect information about their interactions with your application and the technical quality of your applications responses.